Optimizely Opal Chat

 1. Search Opal Chat history – Search one or more Optimizely Opal chats.

-2. New Chat – Start a new chat thread.
+2. New Chat – Start a new chat.
 Start a new chat when switching topics to keep Optimizely Opal's responses and chat thread history focused.

 Screenshot of the chat thread options menu in Opal Chat showing options to copy the chat, copy the chat ID, rename the thread, and delete the chat thread